NextronSystems/thor-manual/usage/beforeyoubegin.rst

 must be executed with administrative privileges.

 You can grant FDA to ``Terminal`` (as executing application) on demand while scanning, by allowing access when prompted.
-Alternatively you can grant access before, to perform the scan unattended.
+Alternatively, you can grant access before, to perform the scan unattended.
 Please keep in mind that also administrative privileges on the machine are needed to perform this change.